-After five interconnecting flights (kindly carbon-offset by our friends at Mossy Earth) and a two long bus journeys later, it’s hard to believe we are actually here.
-We hand over our equipment to the crew onboard the Sea Shepherd vessel in our jet lagged state, and finally step aboard the world-renowned M/V Farley Mowat.
+After three interconnecting flights and an overnight coach journey later, it’s hard to believe we are actually here.
+We have finally stepped aboard the world-renowned M/V Farley Mowat.
 Until this point we had only seen this vessel in photos, battling whaling vessels and commanding extreme ocean conservation missions around the globe.

 We are accompanied by our friend and filmmaker Max Smith, the latest member of the Under the Skin team.
 Our mission – to document the working operations of Sea Shepherds Operation Milagro V. With a bit of luck, we will also help to remove the illegal gill nets that haunt the Sea of Cortez, trapping and suffocating countless marine animals.